 Opening Hours: Mon — Sun: 11pm — 10pm

-This restaurant has won a multitude of awards for a reason.
-It delivers the finest Thai food in the city, but is located away from the CBD and trendy inner-east and inner-west suburbs.
+This restaurant has won a multitude of awards over recent years.
+It delivers some of the finest Thai food in the city, but is located away from the CBD and trendy inner-east and inner-west suburbs.

-They only utilise fresh ingredients in all of their curries and their focus on house-made pastes ensures that your flavoursome experience is maximised.
+They only utilise fresh ingredients in their curries and their focus on house-made pastes ensures that your flavoursome experience is maximised.
 The pork ribs are fabulous (and have won awards) and indeed the restaurant won Best Thai in 2016’s Gourmet Traveller Guide.

 Location: Shop 7/370-374, Victoria Avenue, Chatswood, NSW, 2067